legithobby/simpleversionbackup/README.md

 Two files are needed.
 A SaveVersion.bat file which shall be copied to users SendTo directory.
 SaveVersion.bat will call powershell script MakeBackup.ps1 which will do time stamped copy of the selected file or directory.

-Users SendTo directory is for e.g.
+Users SendTo directory is for e.g.<br/>
 C:\Users\Matti\AppData\Roaming\Microsoft\Windows\SendTo\

 MakeBackup.ps1 you can save where you want.
 In SaveVersion.bat file you have to edit line